 - Creating a site through change set deployment is supported, whether the source site's URL includes /s.
-If the source site's URL doesn't include /s, the new target site's URL doesn't include /s. the new target site's URL doesn't include /s. - To update a site with change set deployment, the source site's URL and the target site's URL must match.
+If the source site's URL includes /s, the new target site's URL includes /s.
+If the source site's URL doesn't include /s, the new target site's URL doesn't include /s. - To update a site with change set deployment, the source site's URL and the target site's URL must match.
 Both URLs must include /s, or neither URL can include /s. - To resolve a change set deployment error related to /s, rename either the source site or the target site through the API or Experience Builder.
 Renaming one of the sites creates a site instead of updating the target site.
 You can't add /s to or remove /s from either the source site's URL or the target site's URL.